 To get there, go South from Coromandel town and turn up the 309 road, following it for about 5km.
-Just past the Waterworks look for the sign that says “Castle Rock Road” on the left and go up the steep-ish gravel track for just over 2km.
+Just past the Waterworks look for a road on the left (I’m told there is now a sign announcing that the track is closed) and go up the steep-ish gravel track for just over 2km.

-When you see the opening on the left with a rock arrow, you know you’re at the start of the track.
+When you see the opening on the left (there used to be a rock arrow; apparently now it’s gone but there is a sign at the trailhead), you know you’re at the start of the track.
 Park your car and start walking, following the track markers all the way to the top.
 We somehow took a wrong turn and ended up whacking through some thick grasses on a barely-there track, but ended up in the right place anyway, so don’t worry too much.